At least 75 people are dead after a car bomb rocked the Somali capital of Mogadishu, medical officials said Sunday.

 Other videos from the scene posted on social media showed a huge plume of black smoke rising from the blast site.

-Mogadishu, a large city on the east African nation’s coast, has endured a lot of violence in recent years.
+Mogadishu, a large city on the east African nation’s coast, has endured high levels of violence for years.
+Al-Shabaab, an al Qaeda-linked terror group, has carried out several deadly car bomb attacks in the city.

 Al-Shabaab, an al Qaeda-linked terror group, has carried out several deadly car bomb attacks in the city this year.